Transportation in San Diego

-Transportation in San Diego consists of a variety of air, road, sea, and public transportation options.
+The following is a list of transportation options in San Diego, California.

 Public transportation

 San Diego is served by the San Diego Trolley, bus (operated by the San Diego Metropolitan Transit System), COASTER, and Amtrak.
 The trolley primarily serves downtown and surrounding urban communities, Mission Valley, east county, the coastal south bay, and the international border.
 A planned Mid-Coast line will operate from Old Town to University City along the Interstate 5 Freeway.
 There are also plans for a Silver Line to expand trolley service downtown.

 The Amtrak and COASTER trains currently run along the coastline and connect San Diego with Los Angeles, Orange County, San Bernardino, Riverside, and Ventura via Metrolink.
-There are two Amtrak stations in San Diego, in Old Town and Downtown.
+There are two Amtrak stations in San Diego, Old Town Transit Center and Santa Fe Depot.